Otters, as well as their breeding and resting sites, are protected under:

 Additionally, a site’s potential to support otter is will be identified as part of a Preliminary Ecological Appraisal/Phase 1 Survey.

 How can EcoNorth help me?

-EcoNorth are experienced and able undertake all types of otter surveys, licencing, and mitigation under current best-practice guidelines from Natural England and Scottish Natural Heritage.
+EcoNorth is experienced and able to undertake all types of otter surveys, licencing, and mitigation under current best practice guidelines from Natural England and Scottish Natural Heritage.

-Otter are a European Protected Species (EPS).
+Otters are a European Protected Species (EPS).
 A licence is not required to undertake surveys for otter where surveys use non-invasive techniques.
-Where techniques used to survey otter may result in direct disturbance of otters within a holt or a couch, a survey licence is required.
+Where techniques used to survey otters may result in direct disturbance of them within a holt or a couch, a survey licence is required.

-Camera trap surveys are also highly useful in ascertaining whether otter is present on a site.
-Motion activated cameras are deployed in areas suspected to be of use to otter, left for several days, and then retrieved.
+Camera trap surveys are also highly useful in ascertaining whether otters are present on a site.
+Motion-activated cameras are deployed in areas suspected to be of use to otters, left for several days, and then retrieved.
 Images and footage are then analysed and reported on.
 Should cameras be deployed to directly observe a rest site, a licence will be required as deployment and/or retrieval may result in disturbance.
 Deployment of camera traps away from a rest site does NOT require a licence.

-If you proposed development is liable to affect otter, you will be required to enact mitigation, compensation, or enhancement measures to minimise any impacts.
+If your proposed development is liable to affect otters, you will be required to enact mitigation, compensation, or enhancement measures to minimise any impacts.
 Any such works must be carried out under a European Protected Species Mitigation Licence (EPMSL) from Natural England or Scottish Natural Heritage.

 EcoNorth delivers comprehensive, professional reports based on our findings to inform your projects planning application or other consenting process.
 We are also experienced in applying for mitigation licences and ensuring detailed method statements are in place to mitigate against potential impacts upon otters.